BFpack contains a collection of functions for Bayesian

 implies that the first hypothesis assumes that the parameter

-is larger than the parameter height
+weight is larger than the parameter height and

-is positive, and the second
+that the parameter height is positive, and the second

 hypothesis assumes that the two parameters are equal to zero.
 Note that